zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 #### Generate Embeddings (String) {#embeddings-single-string}

 The `Generate Embeddings (String)` activity can be used to generate an embedding vector for a given input string with one of the Cohere Embed models or Titan Embeddings v2.
-More information can be found about the operations [here](/appstore/modules/genai/commons/#embeddings-string).
+More information can be found about the operation [here](/appstore/modules/genai/commons/#embeddings-string).

 For Cohere Embed and Titan Embeddings, the request can be associated to their respective EmbeddingsOptions extension object which can be created with the [Embeddings Options: Add Cohere Embed Extension](#add-cohere-embed-extension) or [Embeddings Options: Add Titan Embeddings Extension](#add-titan-embeddings-extension) operation.
 Through this extension, it is possible to tailor the operation to more specific needs.
 This operation can easily be replaced or combined with the Embeddings (single string) operation inside of the [OpenAI connector](https://marketplace.mendix.com/link/component/220472).